greifentor/fstools/README.md

 in a operating system shell (in the project folder).
 Take care to type the correct version number of the fstools.

 In the fstools shell type `help` to get an overview of the commands.
+Type `help` followed by a specific command (e. g.
+`help mirror`) to get a specific help for the command.

 ### FileSystemTreeTraversal